ild714/100DaysOfSwiftUI/README.md

 How ScrollView lets us work with scrolling data Pushing new views onto the stack using NavigationLink Working with hierarchical Codable data

+## Day40

+Loading a specific kind of Codable data
+Using generics to load any kind of Codable data Formatting our mission view